ashkanvg/cuJSON/related_works/pison/readme.md

 # rapidJSON
-Here are instructions on running rapidJSON for Standandard JSON.
+Here are instructions on running pison for Standandard JSON and JSON Lines.

 ## Prerequisites:
 - `g++` (version 7 or better),